 A Place for the Arts

-The Father Ryan Arts Center of Focus On Renewal is a multi-level facility with a vision of creating an environment that reaffirms the area’s traditions while expanding the region’s cultural and artistic opportunities.
+The Father Ryan Arts Center of Focus On Renewal is a fully-accessible, multi-level facility with a vision of creating an environment that reaffirms the area’s traditions while expanding the region’s cultural and artistic opportunities.
 It accomplishes this vision by presenting interdisciplinary arts programming, live theater productions and unique exhibitions.

 The Father Ryan Arts Center creates opportunities for the community and the individual to be inspired, empowered and enlightened through the arts.